ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 - iteration
 - `len(...)`

-If no dataset is loaded, these properties return `None`.
+If no SOFA file is loaded, these properties return `None`.

 ### Wrap Objects